hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ```

 A threshold:
 `t = 5`

-First a `shareId`: `sid` is generated for each share.
-With the purpose of being able to use the id to evaluate and distribute the secret.
+First, a `shareId`: `sid` is generated for each share.
 It's a unique identifier for each existent share.
-It is deterministic because the function we use to generate it takes is deterministic.
+It is deterministic because the function we use to generate it is deterministic.
-it is only necessary that they are values: a) are unique per share, b) non-0, and c) can be used in the polynomial (They are from the same field of the selected curve)
+It is only necessary that they are values: a) are unique per share, b) non-0, and c) can be used in the polynomial (They are from the same field of the selected curve)

 And an ownership map: `ShareId`->`Participant`: